 The Girl Next Door (2007)

 This movie tells the story of two teenage girls who were orphaned by their parents’ death.
 They go to live with their aunt, and she holds them captive, beats them, and tortures them ultimately leading to their death.
 This is based off of the real life story of Sylvia Likens.
 Her parents left her with a family friend while they travelled for work.
 Similar to the events in the movie, the family friend terrorized Sylvia and eventually killed her.

 The Hills Have Eyes (1977)

-The Hills Have Eyes is based off of the Scottish man Swaney Bean.
-Bean had a total of 14 children (many were products of incest).
+The Hills Have Eyes is based off of the 16th century Scottish man, Sawney Bean, who had a total of 14 children (many were products of incest).
 The whole family lived in caves and were cannibals, reportedly responsible for the deaths of more than 1,000 people.
 The movie depicts a family stranded in a desert victimized by cannibals, similar to the Bean family.

 Next, these spooky ouija board stories will give you chills.